HerrSchtevie/Journals-of-Jyggalag/README.md

 ### 2. **Select Your Profile (and Stick With It)**

-Journals of Jyggalag includes **four distinct profiles**, each preconfigured with its own settings, tool outputs, and game experience.
+Journals of Jyggalag includes **two distinct profiles**, each preconfigured with its own settings, tool outputs, and game experience.
 You can select your profile from the **dropdown in the upper-left corner of MO2** (just above the mod pane).

 | Profile Name                | Description                                                                 |